 When using the calculator:

-- Have your CN label or Manufacturer's Analysis Sheet with you.
+- Have your CN label or Manufacturer's Product Formulation Statement with you.

-- Use the information from your CN labels and Manufacturer's Analysis Sheets to fill in the designated fields.
+- Use the information from your CN labels and Manufacturer's Product Formulation Statements to fill in the designated fields.

 - In the Meal Contribution box, use the drop down menu to choose the appropriate meal component.